From Venmo To Apple Pay: How Social Media Payments Change Financial Landscape

 • Social payment platforms are disrupting the traditional payments industry by offering more convenient, accessible, and user-friendly ways to send and receive money.

-What is a social payment platform?
+What is a peer to peer social payment platform?

 The global digital payments market is expected to reach USD 303 billion by 2030, at a Compound Annual Growth Rate (CAGR) of 14.90% during the forecast period from 2021 to 2028.
 These statistics show that online payment providers are gaining popularity and changing the payment landscape of the traditional financial industry.

 A social payment platform refers to an online service or application that allows individuals to send, receive, and manage transactions with their social contacts, usually through social media platforms.
 These systems integrate social features and functions into the payment process, making it more interactive and convenient for users.
+These platforms provide users with enhanced financial transaction experiences by integrating various technologies such as blockchain and artificial intelligence.

 Social payment platforms allow users to link their bank accounts, credit cards, or other payment methods to their accounts, enabling seamless money transfers between friends, family, or acquaintances.
 These platforms often offer additional features such as splitting bills, requesting or sending payment reminders, and making digital payments to merchants or service providers, replacing credit and debit cards.